burnt-toast/mycoll/README.md

-# Welcome to Mycoll - pronounced Michael
+# Welcome to MyColl - pronounced Michael

 Need a centralized place to keep track of your collections, lists, etc?
 Let MyColl do it for you